FarzinSohraby/SI-H2ase-UMD/README.md

 8 & 9.
 Pymol session files
 These contain the Df and Mdg H₂ase tunnels identified using the CAVER plug-in tool in PyMOL.

+10- MSM-model-Building.ipynb
+This notebook contains the codes used to build and validate the MSM and also compute the rates.